bstag/Antler/src/content/docs/deployment.md

 ---
 title: "Deployment Guide"
-description: "How to deploy your MdCms site to various hosting platforms"
+description: "How to deploy your Antler site to various hosting platforms"
 group: "Advanced"
 order: 3
 ---

 # Deployment Guide

-MdCms is a dual-architecture static site generator that operates differently in development and production environments.
+Antler is a dual-architecture static site generator that operates differently in development and production environments.
 This guide covers the build process, deployment strategies, and platform-specific configurations.

 ## Development vs Production Architecture

 ### Development Mode
-In development, MdCms provides a **full-featured admin interface** alongside your static site:
+In development, Antler provides a **full-featured admin interface** alongside your static site:

 - **Admin Interface**: Available at `http://localhost:4321/admin`
 - **Content Management**: Visual editors, forms, and file management